nxrix/liquid-glass/README.md

 # Liquid Glass

 A tiny, dependency-free liquid glass effect for the web using CSS `backdrop-filter` and SVG displacement maps.
+(Falls back to simple blur on WebKit.)

 ## Usage